jorn86/humble-steam-info/README.md

 # Humble Bundle Steam info extension
 This Chrome extension adds Steam details to the Humble Bundle overviews.
+I want to add it to the Chrome Web store, but since Google only accepts credit cards to open an account (while they can do direct debit for the Google Cloud account), that's not going to happen soon.
+In the meantime, you can install the extension by following [these instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest).

 ## Before
 ![Before](before.png)